jabenka/nObjects/README.md

 # nObjects
-i create some physics model(some sort of cuz its very strange :)) )
+I create some physics model(some sort of cuz its very strange :)) )
+####
+So its something like planets or objects interracting w each other